HaslRepos/gettingandcleaningdata/CodeBook.md

 * WALKING_UPSTAIRS

 ####measurement
 Variable calculated for each variable and domain (time / frequency).
-Name of the variables can be found in the table below.
+Names of the variables can be found in the table below.

 Type: float

 | Variable | Time Domain| Frequency Domain |
 | ---------------------------------------------------------------------- | ----------------------------------------------------------------------| ---------------------------------------------------------------------- |